NetLogo/Vid-Extension/README.md

 Errors:

 * Message `"vid: no selected source"`: There is no currently selected video source.
 Select a source with `vid:movie-open`, `vid:movie-select`, `vid:camera-open`, or `vid:camera-select`.
-* Message `"vid: source stopped"`: The currently active video source has not been started.
-Start it with `vid:start`.
+* Message `"vid: invalid dimensions"`: The selected dimensions are invalid (one of the dimensions is zero or negative).

 ### `vid:set-time *seconds*`